How to load a post:

 Add Tiny Coffee:

 If you’d like to participate in the Tiny Coffee program, which enables visitors who read your post to leave you a ‘coffee tip,’ if so inclined, please be sure to leave the Tiny Coffee code at the bottom of your post.
-Here’s how you do that: simply surround the word ‘coffee’ with brackets at the end of your post.
+Here’s how you do that: simply surround the word coffee (all lowercase) with brackets at the end of your post.
 When you do, the following will appear.

 Now, thanks to tinyCoffee and PayPal, you can!